-Resigning when a better opportunity comes along is a common occurrence, but one way you can improve your retention rate is through a robust employee development program – presenting the “better opportunity” at your workplace.
+Resigning when a better opportunity comes along is a common occurrence, but one way you can improve your retention rate is through a robust employee development program – making your workplace the “better opportunity” so employees don’t have to leave.

 These numbers are only logical.
 Employees who feel that their companies care about their career growth are more likely to feel loyal and want to stay at their jobs.

 That’s why employee satisfaction is a key factor if you want to attract and retain top talent.
-According to an Udemy survey, 51 percent of employees would quit their jobs if they didn’t receive sufficient training.
+According to an Udemy survey, 51% of employees would quit their jobs if they didn’t receive sufficient training.

-Also, 67 percent of millennials said they would quit a job if there aren’t enough opportunities for employee growth and leadership skills’ development.
+Also, 67% of millennials said they would quit a job if there aren’t enough opportunities for employee growth and leadership skills development.

 Since employee development activities are such a huge part of job satisfaction, it makes sense how it can have a massive impact on retention rates in your company.
 A vast majority of employees – 88% of millennials and 89% of Generation Xers – cite development as influential to job satisfaction.